ConveyorLabs/conveyorlabs.github.io/docs/DEXAggregator.md

 label: DEX Aggregator
 ---

-The Conveyor aggregator is currently compatible with all DEXs that conform to the Uniswap v2/v3 standard.
+The Conveyor aggregator is currently compatible with all DEXs that conform to the Uniswap v2/v3 standard, as well as their variants.
 This encompasses nearly every major DEX launched in the last few years, including Sushiswap, PancakeSwap, Camelot, Trader Joe, and several others.
 We plan to support several other DeFi protocols in the future including Curve, Balancer, Aave, etc.

 ## Why Use Conveyor's Aggregator?